filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # type: int
   #MoveStorageMaxTasks = 0

+  # EnableUpdateEncode enables the encoding step of the SnapDeal process on this curio instance.
+  # This step involves encoding the data into the sector and computing updated TreeR (uses gpu).
+  #
   # type: bool
   #EnableUpdateEncode = false

+  # EnableUpdateProve enables the proving step of the SnapDeal process on this curio instance.
+  # This step generates the snark proof for the updated sector.
+  #
   # type: bool
   #EnableUpdateProve = false

+  # EnableUpdateSubmit enables the submission of SnapDeal proofs to the blockchain from this curio instance.
+  # This step submits the generated proofs to the chain.
+  #
   # type: bool
   #EnableUpdateSubmit = false

+  # UpdateEncodeMaxTasks sets the maximum number of concurrent SnapDeal encoding tasks that can run on this instance.
+  #
   # type: int
   #UpdateEncodeMaxTasks = 0

+  # UpdateProveMaxTasks sets the maximum number of concurrent SnapDeal proving tasks that can run on this instance.
+  #
   # type: int
   #UpdateProveMaxTasks = 0